Jerby-Lab/High_content_CRISPR_immunomodulators/README.md

-This repository was created to regenerate the Figures and reproduce the results from Akana, Yoe et al., under review.
+This repository was created to regenerate the Figures and reproduce the results from ([Akana et al., 2026](https://www.nature.com/articles/s41588-026-02561-7)).

 **Instructions**